r4nd0m6uy/r4nd0m-blog/content/WlanNatForLxc.md

 Now your host system is ready for NATing!

 # Configuring the container
-Now we still will have to configure the newtork withing the container.
+Now we still will have to configure the newtork within the container.
 Some would prefer installing a DHCP server on the host but I like setting a static IP to each container, so I know how to reach them.